 Design Sprint Toolset

-- Loom — the video recording tool we used for capturing ideas and explaining them for the Lightning demos.
+- Loom — the video recording tool we used for capturing ideas and explaining them for the Lightning Demos.

-- Notion — used it for sending over the Sprint Brief, putting together the summary after the Sprint, and tracking almost every aspect of the project.
+- Notion — used for sending over the Sprint Brief, putting together the summary after the Sprint, and tracking almost every aspect of the project.

 Thank you for making it this far.
 I appreciate it!